KedarChandulur/Business_Game/README.md

 # Additional Info
-This game is the second of three I created as part of a course during my master's program.

 For the design of Business Game, I utilized the Triadic Game Design framework where needed.
 For example, to decide the final winner among players, I added an "assets owned" element.
 This allows players to sum their assets with their current liquid money, and the player with the highest total wins.
 Another implementation is the Tax square: if a player lands on the income tax square, they pay a 6% tax on their current money.

 The programming was done in Unity using C#, adhering to SOLID principles and incorporating various software design patterns.